Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Summary

 \section{Summary}

-A set of mono-energetic and broad-spectrum neutron sources have been used to calibrate the nuclear recoil response of C$_3$F$_8$ in PICO detectors.
+A set of monoenergetic and broad-spectrum neutron sources has been used to calibrate the nuclear recoil response of C$_3$F$_8$ in PICO detectors.
 A flexible, many-parameter functional form for nucleation efficiency is assumed for data-driven analysis.
-A modified MCMC approach was used for exploration of the high-dimensional likelihood space to simultaneously estimate nucleation efficiency at 3.29-keV and 2.45-keV thermodynamic thresholds, for both carbon and fluorine recoils.
+A modified MCMC approach was used for the exploration of the high-dimensional likelihood space to simultaneously estimate nucleation efficiency at 3.29 and 2.45-keV thermodynamic thresholds, for both carbon and fluorine recoils.
 All of these nucleation efficiency curves deviate from their corresponding Seitz threshold.
-The $50\,\%$ nucleation efficiency point for fluorine recoils was found to be 3.3 keV (3.7 keV) at a thermodynamic Seitz threshold of 2.45 keV (3.29 keV), and for carbon the efficiency was found to be $50\, \%$ for recoils of 10.6 keV (11.1 keV) at a threshold of 2.45 keV (3.29 keV).
-The fact that the fluorine efficiency curves at both thresholds are nearly the same suggests that there is not enough data at the lower threshold of 2.45 keV to fully constraint this result.
+The $50 \%$ nucleation efficiency point for fluorine recoils was found to be 3.3 keV (3.7 keV) at a thermodynamic Seitz threshold of 2.45 keV (3.29 keV), and for carbon, the efficiency was found to be $50 \%$ for recoils of 10.6 keV (11.1 keV) at a threshold of 2.45 keV (3.29 keV).
+These results are in agreement with earlier analyses of this data published by the PICO collaboration.
+The fact that the fluorine efficiency curves at both thresholds are nearly the same suggests that there is not enough data at the lower threshold of 2.45 keV to fully constrain this result.
 Also, the relative lack of calibration data for carbon alone resulted in wider uncertainty bands for those efficiency curves.

 Beyond these initial results, an extensive study of simulated datasets was carried out.
 This validated the convergence criteria used for the MCMC exploration of the real calibration data.
-Additionally, the $\chi^2$ results for the simulated datasets were used to calculate a p-value for the fit of the real data of $0.19$, confirming that the model is adequately flexible to describe the data and that the MCMC procedure resulted in a reasonable fit.
+Additionally, the $\chi^2$ results for the simulated datasets were used to calculate a p value for the fit of the real data of $0.19$, confirming that the model is adequately flexible to describe the data and that the MCMC procedure resulted in a reasonable fit.
 Finally, these results were also used to characterize small systematic biases in this fit paradigm, providing bias-corrected nucleation efficiency curves.
-This correction is small, and therefore does not invalidate previous results obtained with this data.
+This correction is small and therefore does not invalidate previous results obtained with this data.

-\section{Acknowledgements}
+\section{ACKNOWLEDGEMENTS}